hydrusnetwork/hydrus/README.md

 I am continually working on the software and try to put out a new release every Wednesday by 8pm EST.

 This github repository is currently a weekly sync with my home dev environment, where I work on hydrus by myself. **Feel free to fork and do whatever you like with my code, but please do not make pull requests.** The [issue tracker here on Github](https://github.com/hydrusnetwork/hydrus/issues) is active and run by blessed volunteer users.
-I am not active here on Github, and I have difficulty keeping up with social media in general, but I welcome feedback of any sort and will eventually catch up with and reply to email, twitter @s/DMs, discord @s/DMs, or posts in the 8chan or Endchan release threads.
+I am not active here on Github, and I have difficulty keeping up with social media in general, but I welcome feedback of any sort and will eventually catch up with and reply to email, twitter @s/DMs, discord @s/DMs, or posts in the 8chan thread.

 ## Start Here!